- In case you're looking for a web browser for Roku, we're sad to inform you that Roku officially doesn't support browsers.

-- One involves casting a Windows device to Roku, for instance.
+- One involves casting a Windows device to Roku while using a web browser.

 Roku is a media player that works great with a wide range of streaming services.
-Even though Roku supports various services, the support for web browsers has always been limited on Roku.
+Even though Roku supports various services, many are wondering if they can use Roku as a web browser.

-Roku used to have a web browser called Web Broser X. However, it didn’t come included with the device, but as a separate app that the user had to pay for.
+Roku used to have a web browser called Web Browser X. However, it didn’t come included with the device, but as a separate app that the user had to pay for.

 Even so, a lot of users would like to use Roku as a fully-featured streaming device and surf the web as well.

-While there is one text-based browser that works on Roku, the use of regular browsers is limited to the situation when you cast one from Windows to your Roku device.
+While there are two or three text-based browsers that work on Roku, the use of regular browsers is limited to the situation when you cast one from Windows to your Roku device.

 As mentioned, Opera (or any other traditional browser) can be used on Roku only when you’re connecting the streaming device to your Windows laptop or PC and use the regular keyboard to search.

 We’re recommending Opera because of the few resources it needs and for the fast response time to search queries.